What is The L-1 Visa?

 How VisaNation Law Group L-1 Visa Attorneys Can Help

 Like with all situations involving the complexities of immigration law, it pays to have an expert on your side.
 This will help you avoid delays or obstacles that could easily cost you both time and money.
-In order to make sure that your L-1 visa petition was filed correctly the first time, it’s best to retain an immigration attorney.
-Similarly, if you’re interested in transitioning from L-1B Visa to Green Card, it’s best to have a professional to guide you.
+To ensure your L-1 visa petition was filed correctly the first time, it’s best to retain an immigration attorney.
+Similarly, if you’re interested in transitioning from L-1B Visa to Green Card, it’s best to have a professional to guide you through the process.

-At VisaNation we can help develop a corporate strategy to request and receive blanket L-1 visa petitions.
-VisaNation Law Group lawyers can also assist with an L-1 visa to H1B visa change of status.
+At VisaNation, we can help you develop a corporate strategy to request and receive blanket L-1 visa petitions.
+VisaNation Law Group lawyers can also assist with an L-1 visa to an H1B visa change of status.

 The VisaNation Law Group L-1 attorneys have extensive experience in applying for EB-1 green cards for L-1A visa holders.
 Our attorneys can ensure that your extension requests are filed and processed on time and without errors.

-We also offer expert reviews of all L-1 visa documentation so there are no unnecessary delays in processing.
-Through an optimized application process, we can help you get on the fast track to working in the U.S. If you would like to get in contact with a VisaNation Law Group L-1 visa lawyer, complete this simple form to schedule a consultation today.
+We also offer expert reviews of all L-1 visa documentation, so there are no unnecessary delays in processing.
+Through an optimized application process, we can help you get on the fast track to working in the U.S.